albert-ward/albert-ward.github.io/_pages/cv.md

 You can download a copy of my professional [CV/Resume here.]({{ site.baseurl }}/assets/pdf/albert_ward.pdf)

-See  `_pages/research.md` for publications and working papers.
+See  `_pages/research.md` for publications and working papers